PengchengShi1220/NexToU/NexToU_Touchstone Benchmark.md

 ## Data Preparation

 - **Preprocessing Steps**:
-  - Normalize images and convert to `.npy` and `.pkl` formats as per nnUNet methodology.
+  - Normalize images and convert to `.npy` and `.pkl` formats as per nnUNet.
   -
 - **Training Script**:
   ```bash